 and they wanted them removed so when they were removed and

 given certain tract of land there [the Brazos Reserve] for

 their permanent establishment but it seems later on in a few

 years, at least four years, they had this trouble with Baylor

-and his men. . . . he didn't remember anything because he
+and his men. . . . he did not remember anything because he

 was a small baby when they moved there [Oklahoma]. . . the

 soldiers brought them and they kept the old folks, old ladies